Precious Metals

 What Is an IRA?

-An IRA is an individual retirement account that offers tax-free investment gains to help Americans save money for retirement.
+An IRA is an individual retirement account that offers tax-free gains to help Americans save money for retirement.
 The legislation establishing IRAs was passed in 1974, and since that time Americans have saved trillions of dollars in their IRA accounts.

 While 401(k) accounts may be the dominant employer-sponsored retirement plan, Americans actually hold more money today in IRAs than they do in 401(k) plans.